Despite scarce facilities, tribesmen laud peace in new Waziristan

 -

-Despite scarce facilities, tribesmen laud peace in new WaziristanFebruary 07, 2017Print : Peshawar
+Despite scarce facilities, tribesmen laud peace in new WaziristanFebruary 07, 2017Print : National

 The reconstruction of damaged properties, irrigation system, telephone facilities, delay in conducting survey of the affectees and release of funds were discussed but the elders and youngsters were proud to tell they were creating new Waziristan.